aptech/docs/docs/plotsetygridpen.rst

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer

-    :param thickness: the thickness of the axis line in pixels.
+    :param thickness: the thickness of the y-axis major grid lines in pixels.
     :type thickness: Scalar

-    :param clr: Optional argument, name or rgb value of the new color for the axes.
+    :param clr: Optional argument, name or rgb value of the new color for the y-axis major grid lines.
     :type clr: string

     :param style: the style of the pen.
 Options include: